-Computer Engineering focuses on both hardware and software aspects of computing with emphasis on embedded system development.
-In this specialization, students also study signal processing and its applications and work with projects on modern signal processors and embedded computers.
-The specialization gives the students a good basis to work with the Internet of Things (IoT) applications.
+Computer Engineering focuses on both hardware and software aspects of computing with an emphasis on embedded system development.
+In this specialisation, students also study signal processing and its applications and work with projects on modern signal processors and embedded computers.
+The specialisation gives the students a good basis to work with the Internet of Things (IoT) applications.

 The program will provide the graduates with sufficient skills to work in a wide variety of positions offered by research institutes and companies mainly operating in the field of information and communications technology (ICT).
 The graduates are most likely to be employed in research and development related positions, but also management positions and entrepreneurship fit into the profile.

 - System Designer